 |

-the kit.
-You might want to order a puller tool,
+better order it at the same time.
+You might want to order light bulbs,

 fuse, horn,